zhy2002/neutron/readme.md

 todo
 -----------------
-bugs
-- handle situation where when loading a url some node does not exist
-- limit number of entries from auto complete - also show list on focus

 1. rolling commit - only keep N cycles in the current session
 2. load initial values (as a part of node load)
   - load value only or the full state?